Supporting the Ukrainian community in and around Ipswich

 Free tickets to Plays, Pantomimes and Ballets

-Thomas Wolsey 550, Hope Church, Red Rose Chain and other donors have kindly given us grants for 160 tickets for plays, pantomimes and ballet performances in Ipswich during December and the New Year.
-Tickets for these events are free for all our refugee and asylum seeking communities.
+Thomas Wolsey 550, Hope Church, Red Rose Chain and other donors kindly funded 166 tickets for plays, pantomimes and ballet performances in Ipswich during December and the New Year.
+Tickets for these events were free for all our refugee and asylum seeking communities.
+More funds were given for meals, gifts and refreshments, meaning we were able to offer a total of 478 benefits to local Ukrainians from this grant.

 What else do we do?